ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 #### Inserting

-When inserting an element in the hash table, instead of you being the one to tell what index should the element reside, a <i>hash function</i> takes that role and provides an algorithm to generate the index of the array slot.
+When putting an element into the hash table, a <i>hash function</i> generates an array index for the element instead of you being the one to provide it.
+The function itself is just an algorithm which takes the element, 'Bob' for example and turns it into an index.

-For example, let's say we decide to keep a list of names in our hash table and design our hash function to sum all the characters ASCii codes and use modulo operation on them to return the index of the array.
-First we put 'Bil'

 {:refdef: style="text-align: center;"}
 ![Bil inserted in hash table](/assets/data-structures/hash-map-array-example.png)